Last updated on Oct 1, 2020 by Aliyah Weinstein.

 Everything changed with the advent of CRISPR in 2013 (Cong et al., 2013)!
 Haoyi got his first exposure to CRISPR when he used this new technology to engineer mouse models (Wang et al., 2013, Yang et al., 2013).
 Like everyone else in the world, I (Wenning) was fascinated by CRISPR and rushed to test it.
 I still remember the day, March 16, 2014, that I got my first preliminary results from a CRISPR genome editing experiment.
 I was in my office and opened a sequence file.
 Then I saw it, the chromatogram showing the telltale signs of a mutation introduced by CRISPR.
 The sequence started clean and then, about 100 bps into the run, it got “dirty”, with multiple sequence traces overlapping each other!
 When the count was done, 75% of the mice in this experiment showed a mutation!
 I looked out my window and I saw the Dorr Mountain with the rest of the skyline of Acadia National Park.
 I was confused.
 It was supposed to be hard.
 I was mentally prepared to go through a learning curve that would result in success only after many attempts.
 Was I really successful in my first attempt at using CRISPR?

 Later on, I found out that my experience was shared by many others around the world.
-Yes, finally, we have a technology, CRISPR, that is simple in concept, straight forward to use, and robust in performance.
+Yes, finally, we have a technology, CRISPR, that is simple in concept, straightforward to use, and robust in performance.
 In its natural setting, CRISPR-Cas9 is an acquired immune system in bacteria and archaea.
-As you know well if you’ve been following the Addgene blog, it has been repurposed for genome editing in eukaryotes, with the most widely used CRISPR genome editing system derived from Streptococcus Pyogenes (SP).
-For editing the genome, this system makes use of 3 components, a guide RNA (gRNA) of about 125 nt that specifies the target, the Cas9 endonuclease that creates the DNA double-strand break (DSB) at the target site, and a donor oligonucleotide or plasmid as the repair material if needed (for knock in models).
-Catch up on all your CRISPR background with Addgene’s CRISPR Guide.
+As you know well if you’ve been following the Addgene blog, it has been repurposed for genome editing in eukaryotes, with the most widely used CRISPR genome editing system derived from Streptococcus pyogenes.
+An alternative Cas9, from Streptococcus aureus, is as effective at editing mouse embryos as Cas9 from S. pyogenes and has the advantage of being smaller (Zhang et al., 2016).
+For editing the genome, the CRISPR/Cas system makes use of 3 components, a guide RNA (gRNA) of about 125 nt that specifies the target, the Cas9 endonuclease that creates the DNA double-strand break (DSB) at the target site, and a donor oligonucleotide or plasmid as the repair material if needed (for knock in models).

 CRISPR mouse model basics